‘For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat.’

 The liberal perspective

-Andrew Yang, Democratic candidate.
+Andrew Yang, former Democratic presidential candidate.
 Source: Slate

 Right now, the guy who’s courting the most attention for Universal Basic Income has to be Andrew Yang.
-He’s a Democratic presidential candidate with a radical idea.
+He’s a former Democratic presidential candidate with a radical idea.
 He wants to give US$1000 a month to every American above the age of 18.

 Appropriately enough, Yang calls his initiative the Freedom Dividend.
 Uh-huh.
 Cute moniker.
 And he wants his concept to be streamlined and people-friendly.
 Meaning, you will be able to get Universal Basic Income with no questions asked and a minimum of paperwork.